SteelPh0enix/steel-llama/README.md

 # Default system prompt for all sessions
 default_system_prompt = You are SteelLlama, an LLM-powered Discord bot, proceed with the following conversation with the users.
 Every message is prefixed with a line containing the username of sender (prefixed with @).
 DO NOT add that prefix to your messages, use it only to identify the authors.
 Messages directed specifically to you are prefixed with "$llm".

-# Every supported model must have a section in configuration
+# Every supported model must have a section in configuration (with full model name, including tag)
-[models.qwen3-8b]
+[models.qwen3-8b:latest]
 # Optional prefix and suffix for thinking indicator (used for models like qwen3)
 thinking_prefix = "<think>"
 thinking_suffix = "</think>"